 Kelly notes that the ISS is a collaboration between the space agencies of Russia, Japan, Canada, Europe, and the United States.
 With the retirement of the space shuttles, NASA is dependent on Russia to fly Soyuz rockets to and from the ISS; and as Kelly says often in the book, the mission would have been impossible without international collaboration.

 Throughout, he emphasizes his intimate relationships with his many Russian colleagues.
-He also describes their preflight rituals, many of which date back to Gagarin’s first spaceflight (walking past a row of trees, each one planted by previous cosmonauts and astronauts who had flown into space, and stopping on the drive to the spacecraft to urinate on a rear tire of the bus; women participate by carrying a vial of urine to spray on the tire).
+He also describes their preflight rituals, many of which date back to Gagarin’s first spaceflight (walking past a row of trees, each one planted by previous cosmonauts and astronauts who had flown into space, and stopping on the drive to the spacecraft to urinate on a rear tire of the bus; women participate by carrying a vial of urine to douse on the tire).

 In addition to this book, Kelly has already been commissioned to do a book of photographs that he took from space, and also to write several books for Random House Children’s Books, the first of which is My Journey to the Stars, illustrated by André Ceolin (Crown, Oct.).